ConorDavison/my_national_trust_app/README.md

 My National Trust will be responsive on all devices focusing on mobile first design, also ensuring visitors have a unique user experience.
 This app will be aimed at users who are looking to travel to the multiple National Trust sites and want to know information and the location for each site.
 This can be viewed via the Google Map on the Sites.html page.
 The users can be locals or tourists from oversees not wanting to miss out on the experiances that can be had.
 All of this readily available information will be displayed clearly and in hierarchy of importance on each page.
-The navigation bar, which allows you to readily access specific information on the site, interactive features, internal website links showing the user further information on specific topics, and aesthetically pleasing, relevant imagery of some sites and the attractions will all be employed to offer the user a wholesome and informative experience.
+The navigation bar, which allows you to readily access specific information on the site, interactive features, internal website links showing the user further information on specific sites.
 ## User Stories

 ### User Goals